phillt/SRE/README.md

 ## Why SRE?

 **The Problem:** LLMs are great at reasoning but terrible at reading large documents efficiently.
-Traditional RAG (Retrieval-Augmented Generation) systems are dynamic, lossy, and require re-embedding or vector database access for every query.
+Traditional RAG (Retrieval-Augmented Generation) systems are dynamic, probabilistic, and transient—each query reinterprets embeddings without persistent, deterministic understanding of the source text.

 **The Solution:** SRE compiles documents into **static, structured knowledge artifacts** — like a build system for language understanding.
 Build once, query forever.

+### How SRE Complements RAG

+**SRE does not replace RAG — it enhances it.** Each serves a different role:

+- **RAG** provides *immediate, dynamic context* using embeddings for fast recall
+- **SRE** provides *persistent, deterministic structure* with full provenance

+When combined:
+1. **RAG** finds relevant snippets (dynamic recall)
+2. **SRE** expands context by traversing structured corpus (deterministic discovery)

+**RAG tells the agent where to look.
+SRE gives it everything it needs once it's there.**

 ### Static vs Dynamic Retrieval